NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Introduction

-Overall, the contributions of this paper are: (1) generalization of the flow field approach to registration through high-dimensional dynamical system modeling, (2) development of a fast and memory-efficient optimization based registration method on medical images, and (3) demonstrations that the proposed framework outperforms state-of-the-art (SOTA) registration methods using a variety of metrics.
+Overall, the contributions of this paper are: (1) generalization of the flow field approach to registration through high-dimensional dynamical system modeling, (2) unifying the optimization problem of discovering differential equations and their solutions (velocity fields) in one network \textit{without training data}, (3) enhanced flexibility and effectiveness of adding desired regularizations and constraints on solution transformations, and (4) demonstration that the proposed framework can be serve as an alternative approach to optimization-based registration tool that have \textit{proven utility} across numerous application domains, with state-of-the-art performance over a variety of evaluation metrics.